 Windows 8 and 8.1 File History is a bit like Previous Versions in Windows Vista and 7, but it has to be set up and configured first.
 Unlike the System Restore-integrated file recovery in older Windows versions, File History keeps most backups on a separate hard drive, removable drive (external hard drive or USB stick) or network drive - only a small amount of previous versions are kept on system drive where Windows is installed.

 Do not expect File History to cover all your folders or whole drives - it backs up all your default and custom Libraries (including Public Folders), plus Contacts, Desktop and Favorites folders.
 Your only way to include other folders is to create your own custom Libraries.

-In Windows 8.1, File History does not back up items in your OneDrive (aka SkyDrive) folder anymore.
+In Windows 8.1, File History does not back up items in your OneDrive (aka SkyDrive) folder unless it is made available offline.
 Please rely on free AOMEI Backupper if you store and sync important files online.

 Unlike traditional backup apps, File History does not require administrator rights to set up, or back up and restore files.
 In fact, every user can configure it the way he/she likes and even use different drives.

 It is recommended (but not required) to use Storage Spaces for File History drive.

 File History is not a replacement for traditional backups and disk imaging, it only backs up your personal files (no programs, apps or Windows installations can be restored with it).

 Furthermore, File History does not back up any files or folders that use EFS (Encrypting File System).
 You might want to use TrueCrypt's system drive encryption in such cases.

 If AutoPlay is enabled, you can click the Configure this drive for backup option in the menu right after connecting an external hard drive or a USB stick.

 Otherwise, open Settings Search using keyboard shortcut Windows Key+W, type "file history" into Search box and click File History.